medvedevgroup/mutation-rate-intervals/README.md

 # mutation-rate-intervals

-Support for "statistics of k-mers from a sequence undergoing a simple mutation process without spurious matches"
+Support for "Statistics of k-mers from a sequence undergoing a simple mutation process without spurious matches," Blanca, Harris, Koslicki and Medvedev.
+2020.

+### Prerequisites

+* python3
+* scipy

+Two addition packages are used if present: mpmath and mmh3.

+mpmath is a multi-precision package, used here to avoid numerical problems that can occur for very low mutation probabilities (e.g. 1e-8).
+If the module is not present standard python floating-point is used instead.

+mmh3 is a wrapper for MurmurHash3, used here for hashing kmers for bottom sketches.
+If the module is not present the hashing options in simulate_nucleotide_errors are not available.

+### Usage Overview

+(not finished)